|

 Original Clarke

-- Tin, with a wooden fipple (the block in the mouthpiece).
-This one give you
+- Made of tin-plate, with a wooden fipple (the block in the mouthpiece).
+This non-tunable whistle will give you

 the classic "Tinwhistle Sound", but does require more air to play than the